Download UNA 8.15.10 for Rhino 8 (windows and MacOS)

 Installation

-After downloading, drag and drop the .rhi installer file into an open Rhino window.
-Once installed, restart Rhino and go to Tools > Toolbars and check the box next to the UNA Toolbar, click “OK” to close the Toolbar window.
-You should see the UNA toolbar appear in Rhino.
-You can type unaVersionon the command line to check you have succssfully installed UNA Version 7.12.11.12 R7SR12. ****See the UNA installation tutorial video here.
+After downloading, drag and drop the .yak installer file into an open Rhino window.
+Once installed, restart Rhino and go to Tools > Toolbars and use File/Open and navigate to the .rui file of the una graphic user interface to add that to Rhino.
+Make suer to check the box next to the UNA Toolbar to enable it.
+Once installed, you can type unaVersionon the command line to check you have succssfully installed UNA Version 8.15.9. ****

 Documentation